-Other books by this author include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor
+Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor

 Second in the Kane Chronicles urban fantasy for children revolving around the Egyptian culture of gods and goddesses.
 The main focus of the series is the contention between the Kane family and the House of Life over whether the gods should be brought back or not.

 As much as I enjoyed the general story, a great deal of it was just irritating.
 Well, actually, Sadie was the one who was so incredibly irritating.
 Selfish, impulsive, and something of a brat.
 The world is going to end in five days, they’ve only recovered one of the three lost bits of the Book of Ra and Sadie wants to take the day off to go to London and celebrate her birthday with her two best friends, Emma and Liz.
 Then she commences to whine her way through and complain about old people — very disrespectful.